All Episodes

 But she stuck with it.

-And she's this is how they think.
+And this is how they think.

 She's simply entitled.

-Getting into the act here, demonstrating zero understanding of how the economy works, the minimum wage rally on Capitol Hill, the presumptive Democrat presidential nominee.
+So with all that, I want you to listen to her getting into the act here, demonstrating zero understanding of how the economy works, the minimum wage rally on Capitol Hill, the presumptive Democrat presidential nominee.

 Are we ready to let justice roll?